seven-of-eleven/designare-z390-opencore-efi/README.md

 The EFI folder should work for either Sonoma 14.4+, or Sequoia.
 Sequoia still has issues with the WiFi kexts that haven't been updated as of yet.
-I'm primarily using this EFI with Sonoma 14.7.4 at the moment.
+I'm primarily using this EFI with Sequoia 15.5 at the moment.

-I have installed Sequoia on a secondary drive and everything worked.
-The **itlwm.kext and Heliport** app were needed for WiFi.
+I have installed Sequoia and everything is working.
+The **itlwm.kext and Heliport** app are needed for WiFi.

 > Earlier versions of MacOS can be installed using a previous EFI Release.